Our Curriculum : our intent, how we will implement it and its targeted impact

 There is a daily act of worship for all children that is suited to their age and stage of personal, social and religious development.
 Children are involved as much as possible in leading school worship.

-The parish priest, Father Cosmas, helps the children to appreciate and participate in the liturgy of the Church.
+The parish priest, Father Francis, helps the children to appreciate and participate in the liturgy of the Church.
 During the school term, the children take part in the celebration of the Mass either in church or school.
 The major Christian festivals are celebrated with special services in which pupils participate.
-Parents are very welcome to join us on these occasions.
 When the children are in Year 3, with parish support, they prepare for the sacraments of Reconciliation and First Holy Communion.

 Parents have a statutory right to withdraw their children from Religious Education and worship.
 It is not expected that parents seeking a place in a Catholic School would wish to exercise this option.
 In many instances it would be very difficult to identify a specifically "Religious" element in a topic or theme as Catholic philosophy underpins so much of our everyday work.
 Any parents considering withdrawing their children from this area of the curriculum should put their request in writing to the Head teacher.
 They are very strongly urged to discuss the matter with the Head teacher in advance of any such decision.